 In a later chapter titled ‘The Revolving door’, Foroohar uncovers the tight-knit romance between the Wall Street and Washington D.C.
 She makes it amply clear that bankers couldn’t game the system without the policymakers’ collusion.
 If bankers got rich, so did the lobbyists, policymakers, and politicians.

 The Dodd-Frank reform bill and the Volcker rule have made it difficult for the likes of Goldman Sachs and Morgan Stanley to conduct highly profitable proprietary trading.
 But then, no rules are too tight to slip through for these expert charlatans.
 While post-crisis reforms stopped short of tightening the snare, the Wall Street is waging its own war against regulations.
 Foroohar reports that top financial institutions have spent over $1.3 billion in their war against regulations.

 With Donald Trump at the helm, and ex-Goldman alum like the Treasury Secretary Steve Mnuchin in his tow, it should not come as a surprise if there is a let up in regulations for the Wall Street traders to go back to their old ways.

-In her suggestions to fix this finance problem, Rana Foroohar wants an overhaul of the tax code and a general increase in the real economy investments.
-She also hopes for the inclusion of a broader group of stakeholders on the companies’ boards (she cites examples from Germany where labour also has an important say in higher matters).
+In her suggestions to fix financialization, Rana Foroohar wants an overhaul of the tax code.
+A general increase in the real economy investments should follow, too.
+She also hopes for the inclusion of a broader group of stakeholders on the companies’ boards.
+She cites examples from Germany where labour also has an important say in higher matters.
 These sound like welcome steps, but are there any buyers out there?
 As of now, sadly, financialization looks set to usurp the US economy.